TetianaDiachenko/Example_of_resume/README.md

 # Example_of_resume
-Landing was made by css, Flexbox
+Landing (from marathon from GoIT), wich was addaptive only with css, Flexbox by me.